syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 ![](Rows_images/Rows_img8.png)

-The above screenshot shows details row in tree grid.
+The above screenshot shows details row in TreeGrid.
 {:.caption}

 The visibility of the details view of a record can also be toggled with any custom actions by using the method `ShowHideDetailsRow`.